xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 [Upgrading pressure-vessel]: #upgrading-pressure-vessel

-The recommended version of `pressure-vessel` is the one that is included in the *Steam Linux Runtime - sniper* depot, and other versions are not necessarily compatible with the container runtime and scripts in the depot.
+The recommended version of `pressure-vessel` is the one that is included in the *Steam Linux Runtime 3.0 (sniper)* depot, and other versions are not necessarily compatible with the container runtime and scripts in the depot.
 However, it can sometimes be useful for developers and testers to upgrade